schollz/heartbpm/README.md

 # heartbpm

-Its 2020 and entirely possible to [control synthesizers with your thoughts](https://www.youtube.com/watch?v=qSKBtEBRWi4), so of course its entirely possible to control your synthesizers with your pulse.
+Its 2020 and entirely possible to [control synthesizers with your thoughts](https://www.youtube.com/watch?v=qSKBtEBRWi4), so of course its entirely possible to control your synthesizers with your heart pulse.
 In fact, its entirely possible to control your synthesizers with your heart rate with only ~$50 of equipment.
 This repository contains the code and instructions to hook your blood to your music.

 <p align="center"><a href="https://www.youtube.com/watch?v=o_GRabvE5Pw"><img src="https://img.youtube.com/vi/o_GRabvE5Pw/0.jpg" alt="Demo of playing" style="max-width:200px;"></a></p>